 Along the path from Glover Garden are souvenir and snack shops.
 Here’s one selling Nagasaki’s famed castella cake, a sponge cake made with sugar, flour, eggs, and starch syrup.
-It was brought to Japan by Portuguese merchants in the 16th century and has since become one of Nagasaki’s most popular snack items.
+It’s originally a Portuguese dish that was brought to Japan by merchants in the 16th century.
+It was adapted by the Japanese and has since become one of Nagasaki’s most popular snack items.

 Here’s another regional Japanese dish that Nagasaki in known for.
 Introduced to Japan by the Chinese, kakuni manju is a Japanese-style pork belly bun.

 It’s typically served out of bamboo steamers like this and is widely available throughout the city, especially around Chinatown.

 If you like cosplay or want a more amusing memento of Glover Garden, then you’ll probably enjoy this.
 For JPY 600, you can dress up in a period outfit for half an hour.